Sunday, June 30, 2024

 Prior to his passing he created Bene Seeds.

-Unfortunately, Bene Seeds isn't currently a source for some of my absolute favorite Artisan tomato seeds - Pink Bumble Bee, Purple Bumble Bee, Sunrise Bumble Bee and Maglia Rosa.
+Unfortunately, Bene Seeds isn't currently a source for some of my absolute favorite Artisan tomato seeds - Pink Bumble Bee, Sunrise Bumble Bee and Maglia Rosa.
+However, they do have Marzano Fire available.

 Maglia Rosa